Lead Paint Abatement & Healthy Homes Program

 $1.7 Million Award to Tackle Lead Abatement Projects

-Sullivan County NH was awarded a $1.7 Million grant from the U.S. Department of Housing and Urban Development (HUD) to address lead-paint and healthy housing issues in units occupied by low-income households.
-These monies are being used over the next three years to protect our vulnerable populations, improve housing stock, raise public awareness about the dangers of lead hazards and develop local contractor capacity.
+Sullivan County NH was awarded a $1.7 Million grant from the U.S. Department of Housing and Urban Development (HUD) to address lead-paint and healthy homes issues in units occupied by low-income households.
+These monies have been used over a three year period that began in January 2021, and is wrapping up in 2023, to protect vulnerable populations, improve housing stock, raise public awareness about the dangers of lead hazards and develop local contractor capacity.
+Other organizations who have supported this community project with funding include: JSI Research Institute $36,000; the State & Local Fiscal Recovery American Rescue Plan Act (SLF ARPA) $50,000; local business community minded sponsors who pledged to the NH CDFA Tax Credit Program: Claremont Savings Bank $48,500; Bank of New Hampshire $25,000; Bar Harbor Bank & Trust $15,000; Mascoma Bank $10,000; and, Sugar River Bank $10,000, for a total of $108,500 pledges raised, with $86,800 directly impacting the program efforts.

 Check out the video of current tax credit projects, learn more about the tax credit program and access the tax credit calculator on this CDFA page.